jaho1986/InterviewQuestions/SOLIDPrinciples.md

 ## I — Interface Segregation Principle (ISP)

-> *"Clients should not be forced to depend on interfaces they do not use."*
+This principle states that "Clients should not be forced to depend on interfaces they do not use."
 It's better to have **small, specific interfaces** over large, general-purpose ones.
 No class should be forced to implement methods it doesn't need.

 ### ❌ Wrong
 ```java